kagenlim/MA-Thesis/README.md

 # MA-Thesis

 My M.A.
 Thesis is titled 'Quantifying Variation in American School Safety with Explainable Machine Learning: An Application of Machine Learning Feature Importances for the Social Sciences'.
 On this repository, I share the code that I have used to generate the results in my thesis.
-This includes Python and R code, as well as some LaTeX code that was used to generate regression and summary statistics.
+This includes Python and R code, as well as some LaTeX code that was used to generate regression and summary statistics tables.
 The results from the Python and R scripts have been knit into HTML files, for your ease of viewing.
 Please do reach out if there is any way that I can help!

 > Abstract: